lgbt-foundation/whitepaper/whitepaper.md

 ### 2. LGBT Economy

-As discussed before, only a few companies in a few countries have fully understood that catering to the LGBT consumer can be of huge economic benefit.
+As noted earlier, only a few companies in a few countries have fully understood that catering to the LGBT consumer can be of huge economic benefit.
 Many efforts have been clumsy and are difficult to deploy for smaller suppliers of goods and services, especially if they operate in less liberal countries.
 Only recently have companies started to develop products for the specific demand of the LGBT community, such as in financial services, hospitality and healthcare.
 It would be expected that the majority of corporate executives could provide a breakdown of their customer demographic by reference to age, provenance, or income, but anecdotal evidence confirms that it is unlikely they would be able to specify the percentage of their business that stems from the LGBT community.

 ` GRAPHIC OF A BRICK AND MORTAR STORE OR CLUB WITH A “LGBT TOKENS ACCEPTED” STICKER `